 Whether you’re seeking advice, resolving a conflict, or managing a collaboration, having a clear outcome in mind will help you to keep your work conversations on track, saving you and your employees time.

+Leading and motivating.
 Making the leap – insights for new managers.

 Dr Axel Zein’s Ted talk entitled “The Perfect Boss” is a great resource for new managers.
 It’s just under 16 minutes long, and if you have the time, I highly recommend that you watch the full video below: